Can you stop your brain’s cognitive load from lowering your IQ?

 You can lower your colleagues’ stress levels by:

 - Giving them more perceived control over their work.
-Offer responsibilities, leadership and invite their suggestions to raise their sense of control.
+Offer responsibilities and leadership, and invite their suggestions to raise their sense of control.

 - Providing coping tools for them to help themselves better manage their stress.